CSCfi/csc-user-guide/docs/accounts/FMI.md

     Per project usage will be tracked, and per project quotas may be imposed at a later date.

-A cleaning script is run periodically on `/fmi/scratch`.
-The cleaning removes any unused files older than 90 days.
+**A cleaning script is run periodically on `/fmi/scratch`.
+The cleaning removes any unused files older than 90 days.**

 ### Usage

 At the moment the fmi partition is acceessed using the normal puhti login nodes.
 This is a temporary solution, before the puhti-fmi login node is installed.

-Puhti usage is similar to the normal Puhti system, the main difference is that fmi projects use the fmi partition instead of the normal partitions (small, large, etc.).
+Puhti usage is similar to the normal Puhti system, the main difference is that fmi projects use the `fmi` and `fmi_test` partitions instead of the normal partitions (small, large, etc.).